elastic/kibana/x-pack/plugins/monitoring/dev_docs/reference/data_collection_modes.md

 Beats and Enterprise Search don't have filebeat modules, but the logs can be ingested using basic JSON filebeat configurations.

+See (internal) https://github.com/elastic/enterprise-search-team/issues/1532 for updates on Enterprise Search filebeat modules and configurations.

 ## Unified collection

 ### Package-driven collection